runtimeverification/k/pending-documentation.md

 The `alias-rec` attribute behaves with respect to the `alias` attribute the same way the `macro-rec` attribute behaves with respect to `macro`.

+### `smt-lemma`, `lemma`, and `trusted` attributes

+These attributes guide the prover when it tries to apply rules to discharge a proof obligation.

+-   `smt-lemma` can be applied to a rule _without_ side-conditions to encode that rule as an equality when sending queries to Z3.
+-   `lemma` distinguishes normal rules from lemma rules in the semantics, but has no affect.
+-   `trusted` instructs the prover that it should not attempt proving a given proof obligation, instead trusting that it is true.

 Pattern Matching
 ----------------